cuokumura/Data-Augmenting-For-Submerged-SLAM/README.md

 * Poster

 ## Download the AQUALOC Dataset
 The AQUALOC dataset can be found [here](https://www.lirmm.fr/aqualoc/).
 Please download the appropiate files.
+Our project uses data from the Harbor sequence, but you can take a look at the Archaelogical sequence of this dataset if you'd like.

 ## Data Augmentation
 We will perform two data augmentations on the AQUALOC dataset: contrast and brightness.
 Below are the directions to perform the augmentations.
 It is recommended to set up a virtual environment for each of these tasks, such as Conda.
 Please see the Conda [documentation](https://docs.conda.io/en/latest/) for more information.
 Create a Conda environment as follows: